 The experience of energy being taken whilst asleep won’t necessarily manifest as something horrible.
 Such forces can show up in very appealing forms, including the form of people we know in the waking world, and forms we fantasise about.

 Keep in mind, there are many reasons people might need a lot of sleep, and why people wake up feeling drained or enervated even after getting a lot of sleep.
 For example, it could be caused by various health issues, hormonal imbalances, adrenal fatigue, dietary imbalances, etc. Whatever the cause, it’s well worth investigating what’s going on.
 As far as I can tell, harvesting of sexual energy through “dreams” is very common, and is perhaps the most common and enduring cause for loss of energy at night (and thus requiring excessive sleep, and waking up tired).

 Some people enjoy sexual dream interactions, and even crave them.
 Many people also fantasise about being raped, sexually dominated, or sexually taken advantage of during their waking hours, especially whilst engaged in sexual intercourse.
 One potential cause of such dreams and fantasies are the imposition or impact of negative sexual forces and spirits.
 At a more tangible level a person may have strong feelings of guilt, shame, and repression in relation to their sexuality.
 Life-degrading impacts upon the soul are one of the potential causes of such repression.

 The source of such infiltration can very often be just one mis-taken sexual encounter, through which we unwittingly allowed dark spiritual entities to enter and attach to our luminous body.
 We’re especially susceptible to such infiltration when having sex whilst drunk or otherwise intoxicated.
-Practices that induce a state of dissociative trance whilst having sex such as BDSM, or drug/alcohol intoxication, and even many “spiritual” sexual practices that encourage seeking an entranced “spiritual” high along with body dissociation, can greatly increase our susceptibility to dark sexual entities.
+Practices that induce an ungrounded state of dissociative trance whilst having sex such as BDSM, or drug/alcohol intoxication, and even many “spiritual” sexual practices that encourage seeking an entranced “spiritual” high along with body dissociation, can greatly increase our susceptibility to dark sexual entities.
 Conscious attraction to such practices and acts is a potential indication such infiltration has already taken place, and the forces involved are continuing to more deeply impose themselves upon their target.